bower/bower.github.io/docs/api.md

 You may try to set the `CI` variable manually before running your Bower commands.
 On Mac or Linux, `export CI=true` and on Windows `set CI=true`

+If for some reason you are unable to set the `CI` environment variable, you can alternately use the `--config.interactive=false` flag.

+{% highlight sh %}
+$ bower install --config.interactive=false`
+{% endhighlight %}

 ## Using local cache

 Bower supports installing packages from its local cache -- without internet connection -- if the packages were installed before.